 - Festival Gastronomical Porta Del Sol — in Mayaguez, usually in late May or June

-- Caribbean BBQ Association Cattlemen’s BBQ Competition — in San Juan, usually either last weekend of June or first weekend in July
+- Caribbean BBQ Association Cattlemen’s BBQ Competition — in San Juan, in February.

 - Sangria Fest — in Mayaguez, usually in September